ggbong734/cs61a/README.md

 The class concentrates on the idea of abstraction, allowing the programmer to think in terms appropriate to the problem rather than in low-level operations dictated by the computer hardware.

-CS 61A primarily uses the Python 3 programming language; the Scheme programming language and the Structured Query Language (SQL) are explored in the latter half of the course.
+CS 61A primarily uses the *Python 3* programming language.
+The *Scheme* programming language and the Structured Query Language (*SQL*) are explored in the latter half of the course.
 The course enables students to self-study by employing the use of the [OK autograder](https://okpy.org/) for coding assignments and projects.

 Course website: https://inst.eecs.berkeley.edu/~cs61a/fa18/